SPRING 2017 ADMISSION

 - Send us your official transcripts (see below).

-- Send the $55 application fee, or request an Application Fee Waiver 2015-2016 (.pdf) if you did not previously request the waiver.
+- Send the $55 application fee, or request an Application Fee Waiver 2015-2016 (.pdf) by December 1, 2016 if you did not previously pay or request the waiver in CSUMentor.

 - If you are admitted, file your “Intent to Register” electronically no later than Thursday, December 1, 2016.
 No deposit is required.
 See Admitted to CSUN.